Blog

 It’s easy to explain: the difference between the evidence image and its re-compressed version is larger for low compression qualities and progressively decreases as the compression quality gets better.
 You can actually see that, when compression quality is 100, the average pixel difference is smaller than 1, practically unnoticeable.

 Okay, that was for a never compressed image.
 What happens if we analyze a “standard” JPEG image, compressed only once?
-Below you see the result, but first, notice that that on the top bar there’s written Q: 85%.
-That information has nothing to do with the JPEG Ghost Plot: it is simply obtained by comparing the image quantization table with the JPEG standard tables, and it gives you an estimate of the current JPEG image quality.
+Below you see the result.
+But first, notice that that on the top bar there’s written Q: 85%.
+That information has nothing to do with the JPEG Ghost Plot.
+It is simply obtained by comparing the image quantization table with the JPEG standard tables.
+It gives you an estimate of the current JPEG image quality.

 Let’s go back to the plot now.
 If you look closely, you’ll notice there’s a local minimum before quality 90.
 Turning on the log-scale (right-click on the plot and select Log Scale Y) and zooming a bit makes it pretty evident.
 The local minimum is located at quality 85.